How to Apply

 - Three units in mathematics (algebra I, algebra II, geometry, or higher level courses),

-- Two units in college preparatory natural sciences (biology, chemistry, or physical science courses with laboratory components)
+- Two units in college preparatory natural sciences (for example, biology, chemistry, physics, earth and space, or other natural sciences)

 - Graduate with at least a 2.00 grade point average (on a four-point scale)

-- Florida College accepts the standard ACT test.
+- Florida College accepts the standard ACT and SAT tests.
 If you choose to take the writing portion for your own purposes, your score for this section will not be evaluated by Florida College or included to determine your composite score for academic scholarships or course placement.

 - Florida College accepts the SAT1 test.
 However, we do not utilize the writing portion of the exam for academic scholarships or for course placement purposes.
 We will only evaluate the critical reading and the math scores of this exam.

 Academic Requirements: Home-Schooled StudentsFor unconditional admission, the applicant who will enter Florida College as the graduate of a home-school program must be at least 17 years old by the date of registration and must meet the above academic requirements for graduates of an accredited high school.

 In order to be admitted to Florida College the student must score at least 550 on the Test of English as a Foreign Language—213 on computer-based (CBT), 79-80 on internet-based (IBT) – or must attain ELS level of 112.